MISP/misp-modules/doc/README.md

 Module to enrich attributes with threat intelligence from Recorded Future.
 - **features**:
 >Enrich an attribute to add a custom enrichment object to the event.
 The object contains a copy of the enriched attribute with added tags presenting risk score and triggered risk rules from Recorded Future.
-Malware and Threat Actors related to the enriched indicator in Recorded Future will be matched against MISP's galaxy clusters and applied as galaxy tags.
-The custom enrichment object will also include a list of related indicators from Recorded Future (IP's, domains, hashes, URL's and vulnerabilities) added as additional attributes.
+Malware and Threat Actors related to the enriched indicator in Recorded Future is matched against MISP's galaxy clusters and applied as galaxy tags.
+The custom enrichment object also includes a list of related indicators from Recorded Future (IP's, domains, hashes, URL's and vulnerabilities) added as additional attributes.
 - **input**:
 >A MISP attribute of one of the following types: ip, ip-src, ip-dst, domain, hostname, md5, sha1, sha256, uri, url, vulnerability, weakness.
 - **output**: